The Best Ways to Use Mouthwash with Braces or Aligners

 The most important thing to remember when supplementing your cleaning with mouthwash is that it is not a replacement for brushing or flossing.
 You should still continue to brush after each meal and floss at least once per day even when you add mouthwash to your daily teeth-cleaning routine.

 Additionally, you also don’t want to misuse mouthwash.
 For instance, some people may try to use mouthwash as a soaking solution for their Invisalign trays.
-While soaking your Invisalign aligners is a good idea, you should stick to the dissolvable cleaning crystals from Invisalign or denture cleaner.
+While soaking your aligners is a good idea, you should stick to the dissolvable cleaning crystals or denture cleaner.
 The mouthwash can be a bit too harsh for the aligners and the blue or green color could stain them.

 Schedule your free consultation with us here at The Smile Store today to learn more about life during orthodontic treatment and see which treatment options are best for you!